Students sitting at a picnic table by the ocean

 Placement Tests

-These evaluations, given on the first day of your session (usually the first Monday), are designed to identify your level of French proficiency.
+These evaluations are designed to identify your level of French proficiency.
+Students will receive a link to complete the test a few weeks before the beginning of the their session.
 The results of this evaluation are not given to students.

 Information Session